MaxLap/activerecord_where_assoc/INTRODUCTION.md

     terrible idea for a scope.
 * There is the option of using counter caches, but while that works for very basic cases, it requires setup and is not able to deal with more complex needs (conditions and nesting).
+* Doing an `EXISTS` query manually is longer and error prone.
+It's easy to forget a condition and not notice the error right away, especially for more complex needs, such as nested queries.

 These are just some of the ways of doing it, and some of the problems with them.
 If you are curious, I made a [whole document](ALTERNATIVES_PROBLEMS.md) with all the ways and more problems with detailed explanation.

 To me, the biggest issues that no alternatives fully solve are:
-* Too verbose
+* Too verbose and error prone
-* Not clear on your intent
+* Your intent is not clear...
 Are you joining that table because you want to filter based on it or just because you need it for ordering or something else?
-* Make your scopes have unexpected behaviors
+* Make your scopes have unexpected behaviors...
+Do you expect your scopes to:
-  * Do you expect your scope to make your query return duplicated results?
+  * make your query return duplicated results?
-  * Do you expect your scope to add a `#distinct` to your query?
+  * add a `#distinct` to your query?
-  * Do you expect your scope to trigger eager-loading?
+  * trigger eager-loading?
-  * Do you expect your scope make partial eager-loading of an association, generating subtle bugs?
+  * make partial eager-loading of an association, generating subtle bugs?
-  * And more!
-See below.
+  * be incompatible with each other?

 A scope should filter records and do nothing more.
 (Unless you want it to do more/something else, but that should be clear)